Paciej400/Hak5/Rubber Ducky/Mateusz_Siemiątkowski/Readme.md

 This project utilise [USB Rubber Ducky](#introduction) to steal password protected pdf files from source directory of `Windows` operated machines.

 Upon pluging in the device starts in `STORAGE` mode.
 In this configuration it functions as normal USB flash drive.
 Wait approximately 3s.
-You should see external drive labeled "DUCKY".
+You should see external drive labeled "DUCKY".\
 Now sqeeze the device gently to press the button under the case.
 Your device should enter `HID STORAGE` mode and start the attack.
 It will open powershell command prompt and execute [payload.ps1](#payloadps1) stored on the device.
-The command prompt will close but the script will run in the back ground.
-The script first create a directory with the name of machine it has been pluged into.
+The script first creates a directory with the name of machine it has been pluged into.
-Then it is searching target location looking for encrypted pdf files.
+Then it is searching target location looking for encrypted pdf files.\
 For convinience the target location is defined by [target.txt](#targettxt).
-So you do not have to manually change it inside the script.
+So you do not have to manually change it inside the script.\
 When an encrypted pdf file is found, it is copied into prior created folder.
-Afterwords the script cover it's tracks by deleting history of recently accesed files and commands started via run window.
+Afterwords the script cover it's tracks by deleting history of recently accesed files and commands started via run window.\
 Lastly the script will signalize end of the task by turnning `CAPSLOCK` key on and off three times.

 ## How to use